microsoft/CollectServiceFabricData/docs/contributing.md

-# [DRAFT] To contribute to CollectServiceFabricData
+# Contribute to CollectServiceFabricData

 ## Submitting issues

+To report issue with collectsfdata, create a new issue in github repo [new issue](https://github.com/microsoft/CollectServiceFabricData/issues/new/choose)

 ## Building

-Visual Studio 2019 with .net 4.6.2 for CollectSFData Visual Studio 2019 with .netcoreapp3.1 and powershell 7.0 for CollectSFDataTest
+Visual Studio 2019 with .net 4.7.2 for CollectSFData Visual Studio 2019 with .netcoreapp3.1 and powershell 7.0 for CollectSFDataTest

-## Testing
+## Setup

-To setup environment run:
+there is currently a bug with powershell core and azure authentication cmdlets using Cng cryptography.
+.\setup-test-env.ps1 will not authenticate to azure properly using spn credentials until the connect-azaccount module is updated. until then, running of script outside of visual studio to set configuration settings in test configuration file may be required.

+### App registration (user) setup

+azure application registration ids are required for certain tests.
+msal confidentialclient does not require replyurls.
+**NOTE: msal confidentialclient does require that api permissions be set on app registration in portal after creation**

+#### **powershell test script app registration id setup**

+the following script will create an app registration using certificate logon for confidentialclient msal .net core authentication

 - .\azure-az-create-aad-application-spn.ps1 -aadDisplayName collectsfdatatestclient -uri http://collectsfdatatestclient -logontype cert

+#### **collectsfdata azureclientid and azureclientsecret setup**

+the following script will create an app registration using certificate thumbprint logon for confidentialclient msal .net authentication

 - .\azure-az-create-aad-application-spn.ps1 -aadDisplayName collectsfdata -uri http://collectsfdata -logontype certthumb

+### Environment Setup

 - .\setup-test-env.ps1

-there is currently a bug with powershell core and azure authentication cmdlets using Cng cryptography.
-.\setup-test-env.ps1 will not authenticate to azure properly using spn creds until the connect-azaccount module is updated. until then, running of script outside of visual studio to set configuration settings in test configuration file may be required.

 .\setup-test-env.ps1 creates the following configuration file: $env:LocalAppData\collectsfdata\collectSfDataTestProperties.json